 Graduating an increasing number of students from underrepresented communities with STEM skills is our top priority.
-STEM Advantage was established in 2012 by a group of business, technology and talent acquisition executives in the Southern California region who want to do their part to address the critical need for student support in science, technology, engineering, and math (STEM) careers.
+STEM Advantage was established in 2012 by a group of business, technology and talent acquisition executives in Southern California who want to do their part to address the critical need for student support in science, technology, engineering, and math (STEM) careers.

 We are extremely grateful to our sponsors, donors, mentors, and internship companies for helping STEM Advantage Scholars realize their potential and graduate with less student debt.

 To invest in diverse STEM talent through our Scholarship Program, click here.

 To find out how you can help, please email email@example.com or call 949.322.3320.